A hybrid fellow’s forum with Christopher Bates, Ph.D. Student, University of Edinburgh. Recording available.

 About Christopher Bates

 Christopher Bates is a second-year doctoral student in the School of History, Classics and Archaeology at the University of Edinburgh, supervised by Professor Frank Cogliano.
 His research explores the significance and endurance of Jefferson’s Englishness in person, politics, law, property, and is provisionally titled ‘The Anglicisation and De-Anglicisation of Thomas Jefferson, 1743-1826.’
 For the first thirty-three years of his life Jefferson was a British subject which counted for something.
-Chris’s project is aimed at measuring that Anglicised ‘something’.
+Bates’s project is aimed at measuring that Anglicised ‘something’.
 He was previously a Teacher Fellow at the ICJS in 2009, and a Peter Nicolaisen International Fellow in 2017, writing a play about the Jefferson and Hemings families.
-Prior to beginning his PhD at Edinburgh, Chris had a long career as a teacher of American history and politics, and deputy head at Kimbolton School in Cambridgeshire, England.
+Prior to beginning his PhD at Edinburgh, Bates had a long career as a teacher of American history and politics, and deputy head at Kimbolton School in Cambridgeshire, England.
 His BA and MA are from the University of London in a time long ago.